KiwiKilian/kilianfinger.com/src/blog/posts/2023-12-23-eleventy-plugin-og-image/2023-12-23-eleventy-plugin-og-image.md

 date: 2023-12-23
 ---

-Open Graph (OG) Images represent your content on the web when being shared.
-They are those little preview images displayed next to your link on social media, messengers or your journaling app.
+Open Graph (OG) Images represent your content on the web when shared.
+They are those little preview images displayed next to your link on social media, messengers or your journal app.

 If you're not keen to create an OG Image manually for each of your pages on your Eleventy site, there are mainly two approaches to generate them: